 A Selfie Shows Actions People Do

 People often take selfies while doing certain activities.
-For example, someone might take a selfie if they are shopping and want to get feedback on the new outfit.
+For example, someone might take a selfie if they are shopping and wants to get feedback on the new outfit.
 Another person who likes to work out can also take a selfie while at the gym and brags about it in front of his or her friends.
 Whether it is shopping, working out, or some other activity, you are again sending a message to your stalker about hobbies and activities you often like doing.

 A Selfie Reveals Others’ Identities